• Home

-Workplaces Need to Tackle Unconscious Bias – Now
+Workplaces Need to Tackle Unconscious Biases – Now

 It’s time for The Digital Female Leader Award 2021!
 These awards spotlight the bold creativity and innovation being demonstrated every day by talented women leaders.
 The ‘Diversity’ category award winners, sponsored by DHL Consulting, are two startup founders working to confront unconscious bias in children.
 Their mission has a strong meaning for DHL Consulting and me personally.
 Let’s talk about why diversity is the power behind every organization’s success, and why we need to tackle unconscious bias in the workplace.